-However, few companies recognize the If a Recruiting team truly prioritizes developing negative implications of adhering too tightl that way of thinking.
-Referrals in a traditiona establish a healthy partnership with ERGs in sense will rarely result in drastic change acr soliciting referrals. broad swaths of an organization.
-Rather, the are more likely to perpetuate what already Within that partnership, ERG exists.
-And in a society where people socialize members should work with in mostly homogenous groups - or in a Recruiters directly to set up company that desires change and does not yet channels for surfacing up have the internal diversity it seeks - a heavy talent, if those do not emphasis on referrals will in most cases not already exist. help a company diversify its workforce.
+However, few companies recognize the negative implications of adhering too tightly to that way of thinking.
+Referrals in a traditional sense will rarely result in drastic change across broad swaths of an organization.
+Rather, they are more likely to perpetuate what already exists.
+And in a society where people socialize in mostly homogenous groups - or in a company that desires change and does not yet have the internal diversity it seeks - a heavy emphasis on referrals will in most cases not help a company diversify its workforce.